connorjnel/ztm-python-dev/03-python-basics-2/python-basics-2.md

 The `return` keyword is to exit a function and return a value.
-Functions need to return something, if they done they just output `None` Functions should do one thing really well, functions should return something
+Functions need to return something, if they done they just output `None` Functions should do one thing really well, functions should return something `return` keyword exits the function, ie if statement following return wont get run

+## Methods vs Functions

+Python have built in functions, called with param ie `list()` Python methods used dot notation ie. `"haha.capitalize()`

+## Docstrings

+Comment using `'''Info'''`, do this inside function and then emmett can pick up the info we wrote about function, super useful
+Can also be called with `help(function)`, not just in code editor